maxwoollons/SoftwareTechnologies2810ICT/README.md

 # SoftwareTechnologies2810ICT

 This Project is Part of the SoftwareTechnologies2810ICT Unit.
 Built with Tkinter for the GUI this project uses publicly avaliable road crash data to analyse with python.
+With the application you are able to view and analyze crash data with the freedom of a very simple user interface.